archy-bold/wordle-archive/README.md

 This is an archive of the game that can be played locally or self-hosted.

 I do not own the rights to this code, I'm merely hosting it for posterity and for personal use.
 I do not recommed the reproduction of this code, particularly for commercial use.

+## Save/Restore Stats

+This repo also includes some bookmarklets to save/restore your Wordle save and stats.
+Check out [this article](https://medium.com/@archy_bold/transfer-your-wordle-save-state-stats-between-different-browsers-and-devices-38afcc4f8a8c) for instructions on how to use them.